StrumDev/SimpleUDP/README.md

-# SimpleUDP v0.4.0
+# SimpleUDP v0.5.0

-SimpleUDP is a simple network library that provides reliable and unreliable messages.
+### SimpleUDP is a simple network library that provides reliable and unreliable messages.

-This is my first project that I spent a lot of time on.
+ - This is my first project on which I spent a considerable amount of time to understand how the network works.
+This network library is primarily designed to create virtual connections and transmit reliable data over the UDP protocol.
+The project is not yet fully completed, so I do not know how frequently updates will be released.
+This project is not something powerful or efficient; I made it to learn how to finish projects rather than start and not complete them.

 I developed this project myself, starting without knowledge of C# and how the network works, so please be understanding.

-The project is still raw, and there may be radical changes in functionality and variable names from version to version, as I am still learning on my own, which is very difficult for me, so please understand.
+### The project at this stage is already suitable for use in small commercial applications and games.
+ - I don't plan to make any major changes to the functionality in the future, mostly bug fixes and performance improvements.

+### Where it can be used.
+ - It's up to you to decide, it's a fairly small library that may be suitable for small projects.
+ - I don't try to be better than existing similar off-the-shelf solutions, because I do it to learn.

 Documentation: [here](https://github.com/StrumDev/SimpleUDP/blob/main/Documentation.md)